Roland Puhr

-Roland Puhr (21 January 1914 – 15 April 1964) was an SS-Unterscharführer who committed numerous atrocities at Sachsenhausen concentration camp during World War II.
+Roland Puhr (21 January 1914 – 15 April 1964) was an SS-Oberscharführer who committed numerous atrocities at Sachsenhausen concentration camp during World War II.
 After the war, he settled down in East Germany using forged papers.
 Puhr was exposed as a war criminal in 1963, and executed the following year.

 Early life

 Puhr was born in Staré Křečany in Bohemia in 1914.
 He joined the Sudeten German Party in 1936.

 Wartime activities

 In the 1930s, Puhr joined the Czechoslovak Army.
 In 1938, he deserted to join the Wehrmacht.
 In 1939, Puhr joined the Nazi Party.
 He was then assigned to the SS-Totenkopfverbände and sent to work as a guard at Sachsenhausen concentration camp.
 During his time, Puhr participated in the shootings of multiple Soviet POWs at the camp's execution site.
 He personally murdered approximately 30 to 40 prisoners.
 One prisoner whose murder he participated in was the beating to death of Austrian prosecutor Karl Tuppy, who had initiated the case against SS men Otto Planetta and Franz Holzweber for the murder of Austrian Chancellor Engelbert Dollfuss during the July Putsch in 1934.
 Planetta and Holzweber were both found guilty of killing Dollfuss and executed.
 Tuppy had also been involved in the prosecutions of Anton Rintelen, one of the ringleaders in the coup, and Otto Steinhäusl, a police officer who had collaborated.
 Rintelen and Steinhäusl both received prison terms for treason, albeit they were later released under amnesty agreements with Germany.
 German communist Rudolf Wunderlich, a survivor of Sachsenhausen, later described finding Tuppy after he was beaten by Puhr and other SS men."I had never seen anything like it.
 His face was gone.
 Just a piece of completely undefined meat, full of blood, cuts, the eyes completely swollen up."Tuppy died shortly after being beaten further by SS guards Gustav Sorge and Wilhelm Schubert.

 Puhr was suspected of additional targeted killings at an SS construction brigade near Düsseldorf.
 Puhr was also the first commandant of the Lager Sylt camp in the Channel Islands.